← Journal

 The single most common framing error in private real estate is conflating the trophy second home with the investment portfolio.
 They should be sized and underwritten separately.

-November 20257 min readBy Shibui Research
+November 20259 min readBy Shibui Research

 Why the separation matters

 Lifestyle real estate should be underwritten on use value, not yield.
-The relevant question is what the family will pay for use, scarcity, and intergenerational meaning — not what cap rate it trades at.
+The relevant questions are what the family will pay for use, scarcity, intergenerational meaning, and the optionality of having a second base — not what cap rate it trades at.
 Investment real estate should be underwritten on return, with no embedded use component clouding the math.
+Conflating the two is how families end up over-allocated to a single illiquid asset that turns out to be neither a strong investment (because they bought trophy product at trophy basis) nor used as much as anticipated (because life intervened).

 About the author